Bicarb deodorant is an effective and inexpensive way to combat unpleasant body odour but it is no anti-perspirant.

 It takes no imagination or reminder from the greenie that both empty canisters of deodorant and toothpaste tubes cannot easily be recycled and simply contribute to the gross New England Rd dump.

-Bicarb deodorant means no noxious chemicals breathed in or smeared in the armpit; raising the pH discourages the bacteria that produce unpleasant odours.
+Bicarb deodorant means no noxious carrier chemicals breathed in from the can or smeared in the armpit; raising the pH discourages the bacteria that produce unpleasant odours.

 In Dutch it is called zuiveringszout; the salt that purifies.
 Some even swear that its alkaline nature helps prevent gout, though that I cannot confirm.
-It will raise sodium levels in the body.
+It will raise sodium levels in the body if ingested.

 Using bicarb as a deodorant is part of our attempt to create a little cyan zone at our home combining the virtues of blue and green; caring for both ourselves and the planet.